-Theory and practice in specialized areas of acting with a semester's concentration on Greek Tragedy, Renaissance tragedy and comedy, and acting for film and television.
+Theory and practice in specialized areas of acting with a semester's concentration on Emotional Recall, Greek Tragedy, Renaissance tragedy and comedy, and acting for film and television.
 A student cannot earn credit for THR 308 when credit was earned in THR 407.
-Prerequisites: THR 208.
-(Fall, odd/even)
+Prerequisite: THR 208.
+(Fall)